OB-lab/James_et_al._2021-MBE/README.md

 The *estimation* file specifies the search range of the parameters defined in the *template* file.
 The lower range limit is an absolute minimum, whereas the upper range is only used as a maximum for choosing a random initial value for the parameter.
 It is divided into three fixed sections in the following order:

   + Parameters: It lists the main parameters and its respective initial search range.
-Each parameter can either be uniformly or log-uniformly distributed and its values can be either be recorded or omitted in the output files.
+Each parameter can either be uniformly or log-uniformly distributed and its values can be either recorded or omitted in the output files.
 Some parameters, such as *ANCSIZE*, are specified in this section despite not being invoked in the *template* file.
 This is because they are later used to calculate other complex parameters that were specified in the *template* file, such as *RESIZE* (see below).

   + Rules: It includes a set of conditions to be met among the above simple parameters.
 For instance, in a secondary contact model, it should be specified that the secondary contact event happened after the divergence of the involved populations.

   + Complex parameters: It defines parameters that are obtained as simple operations between other parameters.
-For instance, the migration rate *MIG12* is calculated as the number of migrants *NM12* divided by the population size of the source population *NPOP1*.
+For instance, the migration rate *H2D* is calculated as the number of migrants *HtoD* divided by the population size of the source population *HEAD*.

 The name of the *estimation* file must be the root name of the SFS file plus the extension *.est*.
 For instance, the corresponding *estimation* file name of the *D00_H00_jointMAFpop1_0.obs* SFS should be *D00_H00.est*.
-Sample estimation files for the *D00_H00* pair are in the directory ```EstimationFiles/Pair``` and for the *D32-H12-H12A* triad are in the directory ```EstimationFiles/Triad```.

 This is how an *estimation* file for a population pair looks like: